TMJ Treatment Desoto, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Desoto.

 TMJ Treatment in Desoto, MO.
 TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
-The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
-If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.
+The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

 For residents in Desoto, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our Desoto, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.
+At Axes Physical Therapy, our Desoto, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?